Season 1 Episode 26: Listening to the Voices of Survivors of Officer-Involved Domestic Violence: An Interview with Nanette Chezum

 About This Episode

-Survivors of officer-involved domestic violence (OIDV) face threats and challenges not faced by other survivors.
+Survivors of officer-involved domestic violence (OIDV) face unique threats and challenges compared to other domestic abuse survivors.
 OIDV perpetrators are highly trained in violence, control, and surveillance; have access to resources to surveil and threaten the survivor; can use knowledge of the system, including the location of confidential shelters/refuges; can use their relationships with other professionals to further their abuse; and often have access to firearms.

-In this second episode in a series on officer-involved domestic violence, David and Ruth interview Nanette Chezum, an OIDV survivor about her experience of abuse.
-Nanette shares about:
+In episode, David and Ruth interview Nanette Chezum, an OIDV survivor, about her experience of abuse.
+Nanette discusses:

-• How her initial trust she placed in her partner was elevated because he was a police officer
+• How the initial trust she placed in her partner was elevated because he was a police officer

 • Her partner’s tactics of abuse and its relationship to his training and position